 - Clearly demonstrates behaviors aligned to the culture of WWF: Strive for Impact, Listen Deeply, Collaborate Openly and Innovate Fearlessly

 - Identifies and aligns with the core values of the WWF organization: Courage, Integrity, Respect & Collaboration

 HOW TO APPLY

 As an equal employment opportunity employer, WWF does not discriminate based on an applicant’s race, religion, sex, gender, or disability status.
-To reduce paper use, submissions by mail will not be accepted.
+Submissions by mail will not be accepted to reduce the use of paper.
 Due to the high volume of applications, inquiries via phone cannot be accepted.

 Interested applicants can email their CV with a cover letter to email@example.com with the subject line: Philanthropy Communications Specialist [First name initial_Middle name initial_Full last name].